drtrigon/fpgarduino-icestorm/README.md

 This hardware and code was build and tested using icestudio (icestorm) and an Alhambra II board.
-It should work out of the box or be fairly easy to adopt to other similar boards (e.g. TinyFPGA, etc.).
+It should work out of the box or be fairly easy to adopt to other similar boards (e.g. TinyFPGA, iCEBreaker, etc.).

 ### 1.) unpack (clone) this archive (repo) to ~/sketchbook/hardware/